waltersimo/deploy-web-calculator-with-Helm/README.md

 # deploy-web-calculator-with-Helm

-## This is a deployment of a web simple calculator with helm of Kubernetes
+## This is a deployment of a web simple calculator with helm on Kubernetes